retorquere/zotero-better-bibtex/README.md

 * Set an explicit cite key for at least one of them, or
 * Configure your generator to generate non-ambigous keys (see below)

+The plugin will generate bibtex comments to show whether a key conflicts and with which entry

 ## Configuration

 The Better BibTex configuration pane can be found under the regular Zotero preferences pane, tab 'Better Bib(La)Tex'.